rozwalak/Ancient_gut_phages/README.md

 - [Analyses of Mushuvirus mushu genome](#analyses-of-mushuvirus-mushu-genome)

 ### Introduction
-This repository is a guide for analyses from publication about de novo assembly of ancient phage genomes.
+This repository is a guide for analyses performed in publication about de novo assembly of ancient phage genomes.

 ### Downloading, preprocessing, assembly and authentication
 We prepared snakemake pipeline (snake-download-preprocessing-assembly-authentication) to:
-- downloading 72 Illumina metagenomic libraries of palaeofeces and human gut content samples (see: supplementary table S1)
+- downloading 72 Illumina metagenomic libraries of palaeofeces and human gut content samples (see: Supplementary Table S1)
 - trimming paired-end reads using [Cutadapt](https://github.com/marcelm/cutadapt) (v.4.1)
 - filtering out human DNA using [KneadData](https://github.com/biobakery/kneaddata) (v.0.12.0)
 - assembly reads from samples into contigs using [Metaspades](https://github.com/ablab/spades) (v.3.15.5)